Enrique Corcuera – The Inventor of Padel

 From Mexico to Spain (1974)

-After experiencing the game in Acapulco, Alfonso de Hohenlohe introduced padel to Spain in 1974, building courts at the Marbella Club and adapting rules for European play.
-From there, padel spread through Spanish resorts and private clubs before exploding into the mainstream.
+After playing padel in Acapulco, Alfonso de Hohenlohe introduced the game to Spain in 1974, building courts at the Marbella Club.

 Global Growth & Milestones